A note on cubic fourfolds containing several planes: Introduction

 In particular, one may view the existence of the twisted derived equivalence $(\ref{eq:twisted})$ as an instance of a theorem of Donagi and Pantev \cite[Thm.\ A]{donagipantev}.
+It would be interesting to compare the equivalence via the Kuznetsov component with the equivalence provided by Donagi--Pantev.
+As a first step in this direction, we compute the action of the former on the Mukai lattice of the twisted K3 surfaces in Appendix \ref{sec:latticecomp}.

-Then, we construct a geometric correspondence between the two K3 surfaces, which induces a rational Hodge isometry between the transcendental lattices. \begin{theorem}[Thm.\ \ref{prop:descfl}] Let $X$ be a very general cubic fourfold containing two planes $P_1, P_2 \subset X$ intersecting along a line $L = P_1 \cap P_2$.
-Then, there is a smooth minimal surface $F_L$ of Kodaira dimension one admitting two quotients $f_i \colon F_L \to S_{P_i}$ of degree two, which split the Brauer classes $\alpha_{P_i} \in \Br(S_{P_i})$, and an elliptic fibration $F_L \to L$ fitting into the commutative diagram
+Then, we construct a correspondence between the two K3 surfaces, which geometrically explains the existence of a rational Hodge isometry between the transcendental lattices. \begin{theorem}[Thm.\ \ref{prop:descfl}] Let $X$ be a cubic fourfold containing two planes $P_1, P_2 \subset X$ intersecting along a line $L = P_1 \cap P_2$, and assume that $X$ is very general with this property.
+Then, there is a smooth minimal surface $F_L$ of Kodaira dimension one admitting two quotients $f_i \colon F_L \to S_{P_i}$ of degree two, which split\footnote{Recall that a morphism $f \colon X\to Y$ \emph{splits} a Brauer class $\alpha \in \Br(Y)$ if the pullback $f^* \alpha$ is trivial in $\Br(X)$. } the Brauer classes $\alpha_{P_i} \in \Br(S_{P_i})$, and an elliptic fibration $F_L \to L$ fitting into the commutative diagram

 where the map $L \to \mathbb P^1$ is the Gauss map of $X$ restricted to $L$.

 \end{theorem}